Richard Mill - HRF

 Dad grew and maintained a small longhorn herd for four years.
 The calves were so much fun for him, though they were mostly bulls (which kept the herd small).
-Derek & I started raising longhorns on the Dozer family farm with Dad’s herd after his death and we still have Nuge Babe, Day Night Field (Daisy), Reilly Ann, and Mallory.
-Each of these cows have given us a heifer and a bull over the two seasons we have had them and bred them to our bull Real Jam.
-Those heifers, Daddy’s Real Pride and Joy, Bless Your Real Heart, Moulin Nuge, and SHeDAISY, are a big part of the future of our herd and will always have a special place in my heart.
+Derek and I started raising longhorns on the Dozer family farm with Dad’s herd after his death.
+We still have Nuge Babe, Day Night Field (Daisy), Reilly Ann, and Mallory.
+Each of these cows have given us a heifer and a bull over the two seasons we’ve had them and bred them to our bull Real Jam.
+Those heifers, Daddy’s Real Pride and Joy, Bless Your Real Heart, Moulin Nuge, and SheDAISY, are a big part of the future of our herd and will always have a special place in my heart.

 Enjoy your memories and live life passionately!